Pun Dictionary: C Entries

 Where does a jellyfish get its jelly?
 From ocean currents.

-Curt (Tom Swifty)
+Curt (Tom Swifties)

 "This is as vile as the Threepenny Opera," said Tom curtly.

-Curtain rod (Book Titles)
+Curtain Rod (Book Titles)

-Interior Decorating: Curt Enrod JG
+Interior Decorating: Curt EnrodJG

-Cut (Tom Swifty)
+Cut (Tom Swifties)

 "I'm the butcher's helper," said Tom cuttingly.